captain-sal/Text-Detection-and-Recognition---DIP-Project/README.md

-# Text-Detection-and-Recognition : Digital Image Processing Project
-# Text Recognition with Flask and EasyOCR
+# Text-Detection-and-Recognition : Digital Image Processing Project with Flask and EasyOCR

 This Flask application detects text in uploaded images using the EasyOCR library and displays the results on a web interface.

 ## Installation

 1. Clone the repository:
+'''
 https://github.com/captain-sal/Text-Detection-and-Recognition---DIP-Project
+'''

-2. Navigate to the project directory: cd text-recognition-flask
+3. Navigate to the project directory: cd text-recognition-flask

-3. Install the required Python packages: pip install easyocr Flask opencv-python-headless numpy
+4. Install the required Python packages: pip install easyocr Flask opencv-python-headless numpy

-4. Run the Flask application:
+5. Run the Flask application:
 python app.py